at-cg/Hands-On-Tutorials/Demo 1 /README.md

 ## Downloading index

-Next, we will come back to the directory where we had downloaded the dataset.
 Building a compressed index for 400K genomes may take significant time on a laptop (you are welcome to try at home).
 For now we will directly download the index from [Zenodo](https://zenodo.org/records/4771285).
 ```
 cd ..
 # Download index